 However, after a performance at the Wacken Festival in 2004 the band announced their break up.
-But 10 years later they reformed and controversy has never seemingly left them.
+But, 10 years later they reformed and controversy has never seemingly left.

 Founded in Ingolstadt as Cacumen in 1972 by Hans Ziller.
 In 1986 they changed their name to Bonfire.
 They were towering exponents of the melodic Hair Metal days of the 1980s.

-Their sound owed a lot to the skills of producer Michael Wagener and later by the celebrated engineer/producer Mack who had worked with Queen and ELO.
+Their sound owed a lot to the skills of producer Michael Wagener and later by the celebrated engineer/producer Mack, who worked with Queen and ELO.
 The original founder Ziller is still in the band and retains the rights to their name.

 With strong melodic songs this tight outfit has brought out many great tunes and the production values mean they still sound fresh today.
-Check out rockin' classics like 'Sweet Obsession', 'Hard on Me', 'Sword and Stone', 'Under Blue Skies' and the beautiful acoustic of 'Who's Foolin' Who?'
+Check out rockin' classics like "Sweet Obsession", "Hard on Me", "Sword and Stone", "Under Blue Skies" and the beautiful acoustic track "Who's Foolin' Who?"

-However, by the 1990s they had no label and had to produce their own albums.
-They eventually signed to Nuclear Blast records and more albums followed in the new century.
-As well as a loyal following in Europe they are also popular in South America and have toured the USA.
+However, by the 1990s they were without a label, so they self-produced their own albums.
+They eventually signed to Nuclear Blast Records and more albums followed in the new century.
+They have a loyal following in Europe, are popular in South America and have toured the USA.

 7. Gamma Ray

-The band is regarded as one of the most prominent in German heavy metal but have diversified through the years by encompassing keyboards, acoustic, conceptual themes and experimenting with an even harder thrash sound.
-Among their best tunes are 'To the Metal', 'Man on a Mission', 'Land of the Free', 'Send Me a Sign' and 'Heaven or Hell'.
+The band is regarded as one of the most prominent in German heavy metal but have diversified through the years by encompassing keyboards, acoustic instruments, conceptual themes and experimenting with an even harder thrash sound.
+Among their best tunes are "To the Metal", "Man on a Mission", "Land of the Free", "Send Me a Sign" and "Heaven or Hell".